 The consistent and correct use of standard nomenclatures such as ISO/IEEE 11073-10101 and UCUM for medical device and system data exchange will facilitate further development of real-time clinical decision support, smart alarms, safety interlocks, clinical algorithms, and data mining and other clinical research.
 This work can also be expanded at a future date to support events and alarms, waveforms, device settings and other critical monitoring information.

-A.2 Key Use Case
+C.2 Key Use Case

 A patient is monitored at home.
 A potentially life-threatening cardiac event is detected and reported to a remote monitoring service that confirms and forwards the event to his caregiver.
 The patient is subsequently admitted to the ER complaining about chest pain.
 A diagnostic 12-lead is taken followed by continuous vital signs monitoring or telemetry for further observation.
 Following a series of premonitory episodes of ST segment deviation, the patient exhibits short runs of ventricular ectopy that rapidly devolve into ventricular tachycardia and then fibrillation, all along triggering alarms from the monitor.
 The patient is cardioverted in the ER and scheduled for CABG surgery.
 During surgery, the patient is connected to well over a dozen medical devices (e.g., multiparameter patient monitor, anesthesia machine, multiple infusion pumps, bypass machine, etc.) and the data from these devices and systems is displayed in a unified and comprehensible manner and automatically charted.
 After successful surgery, the patient is monitored in the ICU.
 The patient is discharged a week later to continue his recovery at home, where, among other things, he uses a spirometer with a low-cost wireless interface to facilitate recovery.
 He also exercises while walking around inside and outside the house attached to a wireless sensor that records and transmits his ECG via his cell phone to a remote monitoring service.
 The patient also has follow-up visits to cardiac rehab, where his ECG and glucose measurements are taken before and after exercise, with all the data also electronically recorded.
 This information is ultimately stored in the patient's personal health record and made available for a follow-up clinical research study regarding the cardiac medications he was taking.